Feedback on my training at SAE Institute Paris

 For VST/Gratte/Voice, you might as well do it in the home studio!

-Afterwards, you can be the artist that the other students will record, giving them a ready-made artist for their work at the school, and you can record whatever you like :)
+Afterwards, you can be the artist that the other students will record, giving them a ready-made artist for their work in the school, and you can record whatever you like :)

 For Influencias, the person who took on the role of artistic director was Diego, the band's guitarist and leader.
 And there weren't really any false notes...
 They did 2 or 3 takes per song all together live, and that was it!
 It was my first project with a jazz band, so it went really well ^^.